Severe Florida Car Accident Injuries

 Even after you seek emergency medical attention for a spinal cord injury, they can leave you with years of needing to take medications, having surgeries, and attending rehabilitative therapy.
 If your spinal cord injury cannot be fully corrected, you may have a permanent disability that can keep you from working or even from conducting everyday activities.
 This can require extensive costs and have significant effects on you and the lives of your family members.

 In many instances, SCI victims are unable to provide financially for themselves and their families, so it is extremely important for people in this situation to obtain the largest settlement possible.
 The compensation that people receive in SCI cases often ensures financial stability and access to medical care and treatment indefinitely.
-Additionally, patients can receive coverage of their medical bills, , loss of enjoyment of life, permanent disability, physical pain and suffering
+Additionally, patients can receive coverage of their medical bills, lost wages and benefits, loss of enjoyment of life, permanent disability, physical pain and suffering

 , emotional trauma, and more.